peteroupc/html3dutil/doc/H3DU.Math.md

 The following example finds the signed angle of two vectors that lie on a plane with the given normal.

-    // The following example uses the positive Z-axis as the normal
+    // The following example uses the positive Z axis as the normal
     // vector, since it's known to be perpendicular to vectorB and vectorC var normalVector = [0, 0, 1];
     var vectorB = [4, 2, 0];